irrdnet/irrd/docs/index.rst

 For administrators
 ------------------

-This documentation is for administrators of IRRd deployments.
+This documentation is mainly for administrators of IRRd deployments.

 .. toctree::
    :maxdepth: 1